AdobeDocs/campaign-web.en/help/v8/monitor/delivery-logs.md

 **Tracked URLs** tab

-The **Tracked URLs** tab displays
+The **Tracked URLs** tab regroups the URLs contained in the sent message, including their URL type and their source URL.

 **Tracking** tab

 The **Tracking** tab lists the tracking history for this delivery.
 This tab displays tracking data for the messages sent, i.e. all URLs subject to tracking by Adobe Campaign.
-The tracking data is updated hourly.

 >[!NOTE]
 >